US, France, Britain launch strikes on Syria

-As Trump embarked on a White House address to announce the action -- taken in defiance of Russia's threat to respond -- explosions were heard in the Syrian capital Damascus, signalling a new chapter in a brutal seven-year-old civil war.
+As Trump embarked on a White House address to announce the action -- taken in defiance of Russian warnings -- explosions were heard in the Syrian capital Damascus, signalling a new chapter in a brutal seven-year-old civil war.

-AFP's correspondent in the city said several consecutive blasts were heard at 4:00 am (0100 GMT), followed by the sound of airplanes overhead.
+An AFP correspondent in the city heard consecutive blasts at 4:00 am (0100 GMT), followed by the sound of airplanes overhead.
 Smoke could be seen rising from the northern and eastern edges of the capital.

+After dawn, Syrians draped in government flags descended on the heart of the capital in a show of defiance against the strikes.

-"A short time ago, I ordered the United States armed forces to launch precision strikes on targets associated with the chemical weapons capabilities of Syrian dictator Bashar al-Assad," Trump said, in a primetime address from the White House.
+Trump said he had ordered US forces to launch precision strikes "on targets associated with the chemical weapons capabilities of Syrian dictator Bashar al-Assad."

+He said a combined operation had been launched with the forces of Britain and France, whose leaders have rallied behind Trump's call for a response to an alleged chemical attack on the town of Douma a week ago that rescuers and monitors say killed more than 40 people.

+"This massacre was a significant escalation in a pattern of chemical weapons use by that very terrible regime," Trump said.
+"The evil and the despicable attack left mothers and fathers, infants and children thrashing in pain and gasping for air.
+These are not the actions of a man.
+They are crimes of a monster instead."

 US President Donald Trump announces from the White House that strikes are under way on Syria